 According to the 2019 Service Year Report, there was a peak of 8.6 million Jehovah’s Witnesses.
-Using that figure, we find that 1.5% of Jehovah’s Witnesses worldwide contracted Covid-19.
+With that number we find that 1.5% of all Jehovah’s Witnesses worldwide have contracted Covid-19.
 How does that compare with the general population?

 As of November 5, 2020, there are some 7.8 Billion people on the planet.
 Using that figure, we find that 0.6% of the world’s population have contracted Covid-19.
 This means, respectively, that Jehovah’s Witnesses have 2.5 times more cases than the general population.

 Let’s look at the deaths as a percentage.
-With more than 5000 deaths, we find that more than 3.8% of the number of Covid-19 cases within Jehovah’s Witnesses resulted in death.
+With more than 5000 deaths, we discover that more than 3.8% of the number of Covid-19 cases within Jehovah’s Witnesses resulted in death.
 Comparatively, there were 1.2 million deaths worldwide.
-This means that about 2.5% of the number of Covid-19 cases resulted in death.
-This means that Jehovah’s Witnesses have 1.5 times as many deaths as the general population.
+This number as a percentage of COVID-19 cases worldwide is 2.5%.
+Comparatively, it means that Jehovah’s Witnesses have 1.5 times as many deaths as the general population.

-Why have we more cases of Covid-19 than the general population?
-Why are more of us dying than the general population?
-To answer these questions, we would need to see who died, where they were from, their backgrounds, and any other conditions that may have an affect on the well-being of Jehovah’s Witnesses.
+Why have we more cases of COVVID-19 than the general population?
+And why are more of us dying than the general population?
+To answer these questions precisely, we would need to see who died, where they were from, their backgrounds, and any other conditions that may have an affect on the well-being of Jehovah’s Witnesses.
 Therefore, without such information, we can only suggest some possible reasons.

 According to PEW Research, Jehovah’s Witnesses as a group tend to be less educated than other groups.
 63% have no more than a high school diploma.
 For Jehovah’s Witnesses, this is not seen as a concern.
 Many focus on having a career in preaching, a career that gives them no monetary reward whatsoever.
 Instead, they take on menial jobs, such as house cleaning or window cleaning, to finance their preaching activity.
 It is not surprising then that PEW Research claims that 48% of Jehovah’s Witnesses make less than $30k per year.
-Therefore, choosing a career that keeps about half of Jehovah’s Witnesses in the lower income bracket, we have a cohort of people that are unlikely to be able to afford proper health care, unless the country they reside in as a quality social system in place to care for the poor in society.
-Therefore, when pandemics such as Covid-19 come along, poor education and lifestyle choices could be a contributing factor to their increased figures.
+Therefore, choosing a career that keeps about half of Jehovah’s Witnesses in the lower income bracket, we have a cohort of people that are unlikely to be able to afford proper health care.
+This is true except maybe in countries that have a quality social system in place to care for the lower income families.
+Therefore, when pandemics such as COVID-19 come along, poor education and lifestyle choices could be a contributing factor to their increased figures.

 In any case, 5000 deaths within a small religious group such as Jehovah’s Witnesses is very concerning.
 While the branches are providing specific direction to special full-time servants, it is of benefit for families to consider the four questions in the November 2020 announcement (revised to remove misogynistic terminology):